dustinpfister/blog_posts/_posts/threejs-normal-material.md

 layout: post
 categories: three.js
 id: 895
-updated: 2023-03-20 12:17:37
+updated: 2023-07-16 08:39:50
-version: 1.50
+version: 1.51
 ---

 One of the materials that I might use as a kind of place holder material in [threejs](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene) would be the [normal material](https://threejs.org/docs/#api/en/materials/MeshNormalMaterial), in fact I often seem to use if for that kind of task.
 One nice thing about it is that it is a way to quickly show some depth without having to do much of anything with textures and light sources.
-This is not the case when using the [basic material](/2018/05/05/threejs-basic-material/) that is just going to show up as a solid blob of color, or [standard material](/2021/04/27/threejs-standard-material/) which will require a [light source](/2022/02/25/threejs-light/).
-However there are still a few other options the task of having a simple place holder material such as the [depth material](/2021/05/04/threejs-depth-material/).
+This is not the case when using the [basic material](/2018/05/05/threejs-basic-material/), which is the default material for a mesh, as it is just going to show up as a solid blob of color when just the color option is used.
+Other options such as the [standard material](/2021/04/27/threejs-standard-material/) will require a [light source](/2022/02/25/threejs-light/) in order to show some depth.
+However there are still a few other options for the task of having a simple place holder material such as the [depth material](/2021/05/04/threejs-depth-material/), or doing some kind of quick trick with lines as a child object or somehting to that effect.

 The normal material will render colors to the faces of a geometry by way of the state of the [normal attribute of the buffer geometry geometry instance](https://stackoverflow.com/questions/35204824/three-buffergeometry-vertex-normals-and-face-normals) used with the [mesh object](/2018/05/04/threejs-mesh/).
 The normal attribute is an array of values that corresponds with the position attribute that is used to set an alternative direction independent of the state of position attribute of a geometry that holds the state of the actual points in space.
 The normal attribute is a must have attribute when it comes to using any material that has to do with light such as with the standard material, but it is also needed for a material such as the normal material which will help show what the deal is with the state of this kind of attribute.